 Who can bring a claim for damage caused by the roots of a tree?

 The owner or occupier of property damaged by the roots of a tree can bring a claim in respect of such damage.

-If the damage occurred before the owner of the property purchased it he can potentially recover the cost of all of the remedial work required, on the basis that the nuisance was a continuing nuisance and there is no need for him to prove that further physical damage has occurred since he purchased the property.
+If the damage occurred before the owner of the property purchased it, they can potentially recover the cost of all of the remedial work required, on the basis that the nuisance was a continuing nuisance and there is no need for them to prove that further physical damage has occurred since they purchased the property.

 What loss can be claimed?

 Typically a claim relating to damage caused by tree roots will comprise of the following:

 - the cost of abating the nuisance – for example, the cost of pruning the roots of the tree if the owner or person who has control of the tree fails to take reasonable steps within a reasonable time to abate the nuisance;